 OSU 6162 hydrochloride

-Dopamine stabilizer; lacks high affinity for various neuroreceptors in vitro (Ki values are 447 and 1305 nM for D2 and D3 receptors respectively and > 1 μM for other targets).
+OSU 6162 hydrochloride is a dopamine stabilizer; lacks high affinity for various neuroreceptors in vitro (Ki values are 447 and 1305 nM for D2 and D3 receptors respectively and > 1 μM for other targets).
 Exhibits high D2 receptor occupancy in vivo; highly active on dopamine synthesis and turnover.
 Induces stabilizing effects on psychomotor function in behavioral tests without inducing hypolocomotion or catalepsy.

 Sold for research purposes under agreement from Pfizer Inc.